-Students at the Advanced level independently identify challenging visual art problems based on their interests or for specific purposes, and bring creativity and insight to finding artistic solutions.
-They are facile in using at least one visual art form as an effective avenue for personal communication, demonstrating a high level of technical and expressive proficiency characteristic of honors or college level work.
-They exploit their personal strengths and apply strategies to overcome personal challenges as visual art learners.
-They are capable of taking a leadership role in visual art activity within and beyond the school environment.
+Students at the Advanced level independently identify challenging dance problems based on their interests or for specific purposes, and bring creativity and insight to finding artistic solutions.
+They are facile in using dance as an effective avenue for personal communication, demonstrating a high level of technical and expressive proficiency characteristic of honors or college level work.
+They exploit their personal strengths and apply strategies to overcome personal challenges as learners.
+They are capable of taking a leadership role in dance activity within and beyond the school environment.